NS5136/Final_Project/preposal.md

 - For a choose your own adveture, what would the length of the assignment look like (i.e ___amount of endings)?
--I am allowed to use profanity?
+- I am allowed to use profanity?
--Will you be able to/ do you plan to talk about some programs and how to use them that would assist in making a choose your own adventure?
+- Will you be able to/ do you plan to talk about some programs and how to use them that would assist in making a choose your own adventure?